LearnConsumer Services

 Customization Overload

 In the 90s, you ordered a Latte.
 Today, you order a "Venti Iced Brown Sugar Oatmilk Shaken Espresso with 2 pumps of chai and cold foam." - Drink combinations used to be in the dozens.
 Now they are in the billions. - A barista cannot automate this.
-It requires "craft." **The Peak Hour Crash** Between 7 AM and 9 AM, Starbucks receives 40% of its daily orders.
-Mobile orders flood the printers.
-Customers stand in a crowded lobby waiting 15 minutes for a $8 drink.
-This destroys the "Premium" experience.
+It requires "craft." **The Peak Hour Crash** Between 7 AM and 9 AM, Starbucks takes a huge share of its daily orders.
+Mobile tickets flood the printers, in-store customers and delivery couriers pile up, and a crowded lobby waits 10-15 minutes for an $8 drink.
+That is the exact opposite of the calm, premium "Third Place" Schultz imported from Milan.

 Key Metrics (FY24)